Coaches and Staff Bios

 Hey, athletes!
 My name is Justy Rice, and I am one of the instructors for CGC's Tumbling classes!
 A little bit about me: I have been -- for 13+ years -- a gymnast/tumbler, certified Taekwondo Black Belt, as well as a Master Class level dancer, thus exposing me to a variety of sports.
 As a takeaway from those activities, I believe that the basics are a crucial part of growth as an athlete for any sport, and therefore my tumbling class will always focus mainly on developing the students' understanding of important tumbling fundamentals.
 This solidity of technique allows for more success when eventually moving on to more advanced level tumbling classes; something I'd like to see in all of my students.
 My goal is that when you take my class, I can effectively spread the knowledge I've gained over the years, as well as evolve your skills so that over time you can be the best tumbler that you can be.
 That being said, always remember to keep working your hardest, and I hope to see you in class!

 Hi My name is Lindsey, I am the aerial silks coach at CGC.
-I started leaning silks at the age of 12 along with other disciplines like Lyra, Cyr Wheel, Ballet, Modern dance, and Contortion.
+I started learning silks at the age of 12 along with other disciplines like Lyra, Cyr Wheel, Ballet, Modern dance, and Contortion.
 I previously did gymnastics at CGC for a number of years.
 I have competed internationally in Lyra and Cyr wheel and perform at various venues.
 I love to challenge my students to push themselves physically but also artistically to help them achieve all their potential.

-After having spent 30+ years working for corporate America in various sales and marketing management roles, I now have the most fulfilling position of all, that of Volunteer with Special Events, Marketing, and Social Media!
+After having spent 30+ years working for corporate America in various sales and marketing management roles, I now have the most fulfilling position of all, that of working with Special Events, Marketing, and Social Media!
 CGC is a place filled with children venturing into the world of gymnastics and cheer, enthusiastic athletes who have grit and determination in learning skills and reaching goals, dedicated coaches who show passion towards the athletes development, and parents who are invested in their kids’ future.
 The joy of being part of CGC and sharing my skills and talents to further advance all of these groups is immeasurable!